just0422/techarts-wiki/lights/training.md

 Before you get into any of the following steps, I'd like to make you aware that there is a lot of _shadowing_ involved in this process.

 # The basics
-With that said, before you start read, you should *shadow* one of our lighting board operators once
+With that said, before you start read, you should *shadow* one of our lighting board operators once.
+Contact Justin, and he'll get you going.
 * [101 - Feeling Out a Room](/lights/training-pages/101)

 Before you read on, I suggest you arrange a service of _shadowing_